 Drama and Performing Arts lessons are taught in three performance spaces that are suited to the delivery of the different areas within the subjects:

 - The Tabard Theatre

 The department delivers weekly dance and drama clubs as well as calendared events across the academic year.

-All students also have access to a wide range of theatre trips, throughout the course of the academic year.
+All students also have access to a wide range of theatre trips and workshops, throughout the course of the academic year.

 Matilda, The Lion King, Everybody's talking about Jamie, The Curious Incident of the Dog in the Night-Time, Frankenstein.